 Overview

 Axos Bank’s Business Interest Checking Account is a great option for newly incorporated businesses eager to earn interest on deposits.
-It offers up to 1.01% interest, as well as a signup bonus worth up to $200, depending on when your business incorporated.
+It offers up to 1.01% interest, as well as a sign-up bonus worth up to $400.

 Pros